A NONPROFIT ARTS ORGANIZATION

-ACTIVATE was created to serve as a home for our own initiatives and as a platform for the presentation of projects that share the aim of using art to activate people around the urgent issues of our time.
-The organization was conceived with the intention that a perspective of the world through the arts can connect and communicate ideas that engage with the many pressing concerns of the moment, while also promoting a culture of conscientiousness, a greater awareness of our everyday practices and predispositions, and accordingly, a greater respect for the earth.
+ACTIVATE was created to serve as a home for our own cross-disciplinary initiatives and as a platform for the presentation of projects that share the aim of activating people around the urgent challenges of our times.
+The organization was conceived with the understanding that a perspective of the world through the arts can connect and communicate ideas that engage with today’s pressing issues, while also promoting a culture of conscientiousness, a greater awareness of our everyday practices and predispositions, and accordingly, a greater respect for the earth.

 The future calls for a more active and involved appreciation of the environment alongside an understanding of the balances that our planet requires.

 THE WATER PROJECTS

-The first art initiative to be hosted by ACTIVATE is an ongoing series of Water Projects that began several years ago.
+The first art initiative to be hosted by ACTIVATE is a series of Water Projects that began several years ago.
 Part of this series is the art exhibition THE POLITICS OF WATER—the first ever presentation of its scale topically, and scope aesthetically, devoted entirely to the subject of global water politics.
 The art works and projects included in this show illustrate the innovation within contemporary artistic responses to this growing global issue, and the extent to which diverse disciplines and fields of research have converged in current art practices.

-Moreover, this exhibition reveals both to the public and to decision-makers not only the critical role water plays in the environmental climate change debate but also the effect of global politics surrounding the protection, access, ownership, and distribution of the world’s water resources.
+This initiative presents to the wider public and to policymakers alike, not only the critical role water plays in the environmental climate change debate, but also the effect of global politics surrounding the protection, access, ownership, and distribution of the world’s water resources.

 ESSAYS ON WATER

-In an effort to inform our audience about current discussions in global water politics, our latest Issue addresses the socio-politically and environmentally controversial water-transfer project, the “Turkey to Occupied Cyprus Sub-Sea Water Pipeline” that was inaugurated on 17 October 2015.
+In an effort to inform our audience about ongoing discussions in global water politics, our last series addressed the socio-politically and environmentally controversial water-transfer project, the “Turkey to Occupied Cyprus Sub-Sea Water Pipeline” that was inaugurated in October 2015.